 - Disc One Nuke: Pleinair.
-Being Level 100 and using her at early game will solve till everyone catches up.
+Being Level 100 and using her at the early game will solve many of your problems until everyone catches up.

 - Disproportionate Retribution: The cause of the entire plot.
-Fake Zenon loses a fight to Real Zenon.
+Fake Zenon loses a fight to Real Zenon (and somehow doesn't die).
 As revenge, Fake Zenon initiates an incredibly complicated plan that involves tracking down and kidnapping the innocent reincarnation of Real Zenon, then raising her as an air-headed, pompous fool.
 It's so crazy that it actually works, at least until Adell starts pulling the thread.

 - Also, if you win the first fight against Laharl, he destroys the entire world.

-- The Dog Bites Back: For treating them like crap, killing them whenever she's bored or angry, and for being a bitch in general, the prinnies waste no time in betraying Etna once a botched summoning turned her into level 1.
+- The Dog Bites Back: For treating them like crap, killing them whenever she's bored or angry, and for being a bitch in general, the prinnies waste no time in betraying Etna once a botched summoning reduced her to level 1.
 Everyone else is surprised at how hard the prinnies are working just so they don't have to work for Etna again.